Anything-Minecraft-Team/anything-minecraft/server/info/lists/server_software.md

 Version: 1.8.8
 Currently Active

-- [SternalSpigot](https://www.mc-market.org/resources/18663/)* - SternalSpigot is a premium 1.8.8 TacoSpigot fork that tries to move a lot of processes to an async system, has some general optimizations, and has some knockback profiles to switch between for different results.
+- [SternalSpigot](https://www.mc-market.org/resources/18663/)* - SternalSpigot is a premium 1.8.8 TacoSpigot fork that tries to move a lot of processes to an async system, has some general optimizations and has some knockback profiles to switch between for different results.
 Version: 1.8.8
 Currently Active

 - [Sugarcane](https://gitlab.com/macmv/sugarcane) - Sugarcane is a server built in Go for minigame servers.
-It uses a system of a server and a proxy, so that clients can easily be switched between servers.
+It uses a system of a server and a proxy so that clients can easily be switched between servers.
 Version: 1.8, 1.12 - 1.13
 Currently Inactive